Skip to main content

-A drive rack is a length of toothed steel bar (a linear gear) that bolts or welds along the bottom of an automated sliding gate.
-The gate motor sits on a pad at one end of the runout, with a pinion gear that meshes into the rack.
-As the motor turns, the pinion walks along the rack and drags the gate with it.
+A drive rack is a long steel bar with teeth along it that bolts or welds to the bottom of an automatic sliding gate.
+The gate motor sits on a pad at one end, with a small gear that grips the teeth.
+As the motor turns, the gear walks along the rack and pulls the gate with it.

 Residential drive racks are usually 8 mm or 10 mm pitch (module 4), supplied in 1 m galvanised lengths.
 Bolt the lengths to the gate so the teeth line up perfectly across joins.
 Get the alignment wrong and the gear runs noisy and wears fast.